hoffmangroup/segtools/doc/segtools.rst

 Command-line interface
 ----------------------

-Core commands:

-- :ref:`segtools-aggregation <segtools-aggregation>`:
-  Analyzes the relative
-  occurrence of each segment label around the provided genomic features.
-- :ref:`segtools-transition <segtools-transition>`:
-  Analyzes the transitions
-  between segment labels and the structure of their interaction.
+Commands that analyze a single segmentation:

 - :ref:`segtools-length-distribution <segtools-length-distribution>`:
   Analyzes the distribution
   of segment lengths and their coverage of the genome for each segment label.
-- :ref:`segtools-signal-distribution <segtools-signal-distribution>`:
-  Analyzes the distribution
-  of genomic signal tracks for each segment label.
 - :ref:`segtools-nucleotide-frequency <segtools-nucleotide-frequency>`:
   Analyzes the frequencies
   of nucleotides and dinucleotides in segments of each label.
+- :ref:`segtools-transition <segtools-transition>`:
+  Analyzes the transitions
+  between segment labels and the structure of their interaction.

+Commands that compare a segmentation to an annotation:

+- :ref:`segtools-aggregation <segtools-aggregation>`:
+  Analyzes the relative
+  occurrence of each segment label around the provided genomic features.
+- :ref:`segtools-feature-distance <segtools-feature-distance>`:
+  Reports the distance from
+  each segment to the nearest feature in each of a list of feature files.
 - :ref:`segtools-overlap <segtools-overlap>`:
   Analyzes the frequency with which each segment label overlaps features of various types.
-- :ref:`segtools-html-report <segtools-html-report>`:
+- :ref:`segtools-signal-distribution <segtools-signal-distribution>`:
-  Combines the output of the
-  other commands and generates an html report for easier viewing.

-Utility commands:
+  Analyzes the distribution
+  of genomic signal tracks for each segment label.

+Segtools utilities:

 - :ref:`segtools-compare <segtools-compare>`:
   Measure base-wise edit distance between two segmentations.
-- :ref:`segtools-feature-distance <segtools-feature-distance>`:
-  Reports the distance from
-  each segment to the nearest feature in each of a list of feature files.
 - :ref:`segtools-flatten <segtools-flatten>`:
   General tool for flattening
   overlapping segments, but flattens them into segments defined by the set of segment labels that overlap the region.
+- :ref:`segtools-html-report <segtools-html-report>`:
+  Combines the output of the
+  other commands and generates an html report for easier viewing.
 - :ref:`segtools-preprocess <segtools-preprocess>`:
   Preprocess segmentation and annotation files into a binary format that can be quickly re-read in future calls to Segtools commands.

-Other commands:

-- :ref:`segtools-gmtk-parameters <segtools-gmtk-parameters>`:
-  Analyzes GMTK_ emission parameters and state transitions.

 All the above commands respond to ``-h`` and ``--help``, and this will display the most up-to-date usage information and options.